Who is responsible if a neighbor’s tree falls on your house in West Virginia?

 The answer depends on the circumstances of how that tree fell, according to Melissa Giggenbach, the program director for the West Virginia Innocence Project clinic and professor at the West Virginia University College of Law.

-Say severe weather hits West Virginia and a huge storm, like a tornado or hurricane, rips a tree from the ground and that tree falls on your house.
+Say severe weather hits West Virginia and a huge storm, like a tornado or remnants of a hurricane, rips a tree from the ground and that tree falls on your house.
 Giggenbach said there’s a good chance your home insurance will end up having to pay for that.

 Many might assume the neighbor would be at fault, but Giggenbach explained you would need to prove negligence on the neighbor’s behalf.